apecloud/kubeblocks/docs/user_docs/cli/kbcli_fault_pod_failure.md

       --annotation stringToString      Select the pod to inject the fault according to Annotation. (default []) --dry-run string[="unchanged"]   Must be "client", or "server".
 If client strategy, only print the object that would be sent, without sending it.
 If server strategy, submit server-side request without persisting the resource. (default "none")
-      --duration string                Supported formats of the duration are: ms / s / m / h. (default "10s") -h, --help                           help for random
+      --duration string                Supported formats of the duration are: ms / s / m / h. (default "10s") -h, --help                           help for failure
       --label stringToString           label for pod, such as '"app.kubernetes.io/component=mysql, statefulset.kubernetes.io/pod-name=mycluster-mysql-0. (default [])
       --mode string                    You can select "one", "all", "fixed", "fixed-percent", "random-max-percent", Specify the experimental mode, that is, which Pods to experiment with. (default "all")
       --node stringArray               Inject faults into pods in the specified node.
       --node-label stringToString      label for node, such as '"kubernetes.io/arch=arm64,kubernetes.io/hostname=minikube-m03,kubernetes.io/os=linux. (default [])
       --ns-fault stringArray           Specifies the namespace into which you want to inject faults. (default [default]) -o, --output format                  prints the output in the specified format.
 Allowed values: JSON and YAML (default yaml)
-      --patterns stringArray           Select the domain name template that matches the failure behavior, and support placeholders ? and wildcards *.
       --phase stringArray              Specify the pod that injects the fault by the state of the pod.
       --value string                   If you choose mode=fixed or fixed-percent or random-max-percent, you can enter a value to specify the number or percentage of pods you want to inject.
 ```